teruyi/hello/description.md

 * **@Override**: Checks that the method is an override.
 Causes a compile error if the method is not found in one of the parent classes or implemented interfaces.
 * **@Deprecated**: Marks the method as obsolete.
 Causes a compile warning if the method is used.
 * **@SuppressWarnings**: Instructs the compiler to suppress the compile time warnings specified in the annotation parameters.
-* **@SafeVarargs**: Suppress warnings for all callers of a method or constructor with a generics varargs parameter, since Java 7.
+* **@SafeVarargs**: Suppress warnings for all callers of a method or constructor with a generic varargs parameter, since Java 7.
 * **@FunctionalInterface**: Specifies that the type declaration is intended to be a functional interface, since Java 8.

 ##Javadoc